 What does self-feeding involve?

-4. Keeping track.
 A healthy diet requires planning ahead.
 It also demands taking stock of what has happened in the past.
 We step on to the bathroom scale to see if we are gaining or losing weight.
-We go to the doctor for our annual check-up and he sends us for blood tests to check our cholesterol level.
-We open the refrigerator to see what left-overs might be available for lunch – or what needs to be replenished the next time we are at the grocery store.
+We go to the doctor for our annual check-up.
+The doctor sends us for blood tests to check our cholesterol level.
+We open the refrigerator to see what left-overs might be available for lunch.
+We write down a list of what needs to be replenished the next time we are at the grocery store.
 In the spiritual realm, we keep track by doing spiritual inventories every once in a while.
 A few different examples can be found on the Helps for Your Day Alone with God.

-5. Giving feedback.
-Effective self-feeding requires that we are in regular communication with the cook, giving feedback on the meals you have eaten and what you would appreciate in the future.
+Effective self-feeding requires that we are in regular communication with the cook.
+We need to give feedback on the meals and what you would appreciate in the future.
 If you are the cook as well as the consumer, this feedback happens automatically.
 But in the spiritual realm, the cook is not us, but the Divine Author of the Scriptures.
 This communication or feedback with the Cook is normally called prayer.
 Cooks like to be thanked often and what specifically you appreciated about the last meal.
 Cooks also want to know what you would like on the menu in the future.
 Now the Holy Spirit already knows what you need, but He still appreciates you telling Him of your heart needs.
 Make sure you tell the Cook what you are planning to do now that you have been well-fed.

 Next post: How do you train others to self-feed?